n7on/docker-internals/README.md

 ## Containers
-Docker containers are created by the [Docker Runtime](#docker-runtime).
-Where `containerd` is used for managing the container lifecycle (start, stop etc).
-And `runc` is used as it's container runtime.
+Docker containers are created by the [Docker Runtime](#docker-runtime). `containerd` manages the container lifecycle (start, stop etc).
+And `runc` is used as it's Container Runtime.
 A Container Runtime is basically how a process is isolated.
 And containers are just normal processes that holds namespaces.
 We could run an executable inside an image filesystem that holds a couple of namespaces without using Docker.
 And instead use [./container-namespace](./container-namespace), which does following:

 * `unshare` creates the namespaces uts, mount, pid, net and ipc.
-And runs `init` __inside the namespaces created__.
-The `--fork` flag is also given.
-Otherwise no new other processes could be created in the namespace.
+And runs [./init](./init) __inside the namespaces created__.
+The `--fork` flag is also given, otherwise no new other processes could be created in the namespace.
 * Directory above the root filesystem is mounted to itself.
 * oldroot directory is created, which is needed by `pivot_root`.
 * `pivot_root` is used to change root to new root filesystem.